nalivayev/florentine-abbot/docs/en/naming.md

 ## Introduction

-Imagine you're looking for a particular family photograph taken sometime in the 1980s.
-Instead of scrolling through thousands of files with meaningless names like `IMG_1234.JPG` or `Scan001.tiff`, you simply open the folder "1980.C" and find the needed photo within minutes.
+Storing photos haphazardly with names like `IMG_1234.JPG` or `Scan001.tiff` makes an archive practically useless.
+Finding a specific shot is difficult, and the context of the photo — the date and event — is forgotten over time.

-The goal of this guide is to achieve exactly that result and turn your collection of digital photographs into a thoughtful, convenient, and long-lasting archive.
+This guide describes naming and organization rules that turn chaos into an ordered structure.
+The goal of these rules is to make the archive understandable, easy to search, and durable, so that it remains accessible even decades from now.

-**What you get by adopting this system:**
+**What you get by following these rules:**

 *   **Order:** You'll never lose a photo in a pile of files again.
 *   **Accessibility:** Fast and logical search by dates and categories.